Document legalization

 • a certificate regarding (the absence of) conviction.

 Documents have to be orderly and readable.
-If a document consists of few pages, they have to be sewn.
+If a document consists of a few pages, they have to be sewn.

 EU multilingual standard forms